Zaid-Ajaj/the-elmish-book/chapters/fable/hello-world.md

 dotnet --version
 node --version
 ```
-After you have checked the versions you can clone the starter template repository from github and compile the whole project
+After you have checked the versions you can clone the [fable-getting-started](https://github.com/Zaid-Ajaj/fable-getting-started) repository from github and compile the whole project
 ```bash
 cd fable-starter-template
 npm install